William C. Shiel Jr., MD, FACP, FACR

 Who develops bunions?

 Bunions most commonly affect women.
 Some studies report that bunion symptoms occur nearly 10 times more frequently in women.
 It has been suggested that tight-fitting shoes, especially high-heel and narrow-toed shoes, might increase the risk for bunion formation.
 Tight footwear certainly is a factor in precipitating the pain and swelling of bunions.
-Complaints of bunions are reported to be more prevalent in people who wear shoes than in barefoot people.
+Complaints of bunions are reported to be more prevalent in people who wear closed shoes than in barefoot people.

 Other risk factors for the development of bunions include abnormal formation of the bones of the foot at birth (congenital) and arthritic diseases such as rheumatoid arthritis.
 In some cases, repetitive stresses to the foot can lead to bunion formation.
 Bunions are common in ballet dancers.